-There are a few different ways to request files from clients, and shared drives are popular among agencies.
+There are a few different ways to request files from clients, but shared drives are particularly popular among agencies.
+These allow your clients to upload large files to a designated folder, so you get a centralized hub for all kinds of project documents.

 What is a OneDrive file request?